Kavit212/WAE-Ensemble/README.md

 Software requirements are provided in the files.
 GPU is crucial for training.

-### Dataset
+###  Pre-trained weights and Image dataset

-Sample images for training and testing are available at https://lmb.informatik.uni-freiburg.de/resources/datasets/tem.en.html
+Pre-trained weights for all dataset are available at All image datasets (1-7) are available for training and testing at Image dataset 4-7 for training and testing are available at https://lmb.informatik.uni-freiburg.de/resources/datasets/tem.en.html

-For additional image request and questions regarding the codes, please contact: kavitha.shaga-devan@uni-ulm.de

 ## Usage

-1) The codes are given in the form of Google Colab notebook.
+1) The codesare given in the form of Google Colab notebook.
-2) Train and test model according to the instruction given by the WAE_Ensemble notebook.
+2) Train and test model according to the instruction given by the WAE_Net_Ensemble notebook.
-3) Use the Grad_CAM_EM notebook to perform the grad-cam verification.
+3) Use the WAE-Net_Grad_CAM_Ensemble notebook to perform the Grad-CAM verification.

 The Grad-CAM code in this repository has been adapted from https://github.com/kiraving/SegGradCAM.
+Dataset 4-7 are publicly available images from  https://lmb.informatik.uni-freiburg.de/resources/datasets/tem.en.html